Assurance of Learning

 To support the accreditation process, the CMS can reduce data preparation and verification.
 The CMS provides valuable data capture, data management and reporting to support external accreditation processes.

-The CMS allows explicit mapping of programme learning outcomes to professional accreditation standards, mapping individual outcomes to one or more competencies.
-By mapping via learning outcomes, the CMS application builds a mapped relationship from the modules via the module learning outcomes to the competency standards, ensuring the quality of the degree can be tracked through the application/review and verified as consistent.
+The Curriculum Management solution allows explicit mapping of programme learning outcomes to professional accreditation standards, mapping individual outcomes to one or more competencies.
+By mapping via learning outcomes, the Akari software application builds a mapped relationship from the modules via the module learning outcomes to the competency standards, ensuring the quality of the degree can be tracked through the application/review and verified as consistent.

 Furthermore, the mapping follows the Universities governance approvals, and can be reported on for the accreditation process.